hyperledger/besu-docs/docs/public-networks/how-to/use-engine-api.md

 ---
 title: Use the Engine API
 sidebar_position: 2
-description: How to enable and use the Engine API
+description: Use the Engine API to communicate with a consensus client.
 ---

 # Use the Engine API